-A Japanese-inspired bath rich in details and in space-saving solutions
+A Japanese-inspired bath rich in details and in space-saving solutions.

-As part of a whole-house remodel designed to create a place of meditation, Anni Tilt’s architectural firm designed a first-floor bath with a Japanese aesthetic and some clever storage solutions.
+Synopsis: As part of a whole-house remodel designed to create a place of meditation, Anni Tilt’s architectural firm designed a first-floor bath with a Japanese aesthetic and some clever storage solutions.
 The new bath occupies the same footprint as the old bath, but the tub is in a new window bay, which was a less costly way of creating more space than building a full addition.
 With its elevated position and view of the garden out the window, the large tub reinforces the Japanese ritual of bathing.
 A tansu-style tub surround features steps with pullout drawers.
 On the other side of the bath is a custom fir vanity with a bamboo sink.
 Entrance to the bath is through a door carved on both sides by a local artist.

 This bathroom was designed to be part of a whole-house remodel that aimed to create a place of meditation: a spot to gather with friends and family or just to gather one’s thoughts in the Zen tradition.
 In the tiny upstairs bath, for example, my firm added a skylight and pale-blue tile and paint, creating a sky focus.
 In contrast, this remodeled downstairs bath is earth-focused, with deep, rich colors, wood details, and intimate garden views.

 Hunting for a plan